HSPT 2012 Registration Open!

 The UCF High School Programming Tournament: Online Edition!

-This year the online contest for individual high school students returns!
-This contest will be held on Saturday, February 4, 2012 from 1 to 5pm (EST).
+This year, just ahead of CS Education Week, the online contest for individual high school students returns!
+This contest will be held on Saturday, December 2, 2023 from 1:30 to 5:30pm Eastern Time.
 Students, if you are interested in competing, please watch this web site as we will reveal more information as the date gets closer.
 You can also contact Dr. Ali Orooji by phone at 407-823-5660 or by our contact form.
 We welcome as many people as we can handle!
 You do not need to be from Florida to participate in our online competition!

 Format